WirelessIoTSolutions/node-red-contrib-nbiot-connector/README.md

        direction: "{uplink/downlink}"
     }

-The raw data should be decoded for better usage and parsed to JSON:
+The raw data can be decoded for better usage and parsed to JSON:

     let msgStr = new Buffer(data.data, 'base64').toString("ascii");
     let msgJSON = JSON.parse(msgStr);